Pableis05/SoccerClub/README.md

 # SoccerClub
-A SoccerClubt to resgistrate and interact with the organization
+A Soccer club to resgistrate and interact with the organization